AlvinZC4/Hacker-News-Algolia-Scrapperer/README.md

-# Hacker News Algolia Web Scrapper
+# Hacker News Algolia Web Scraper

-  The Hacker News Algolia Web Scrapper is an application that allows the user to search for articles by title and the app will return 20 results that will display the title of the article, the author.
+  The Hacker News Algolia Web Scraper is an application that allows the user to search for articles by title and the app will return 20 results that will display the title of the article, the author.
 The title of the article is a link that will take the user to the article if clicked.

   ![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)